appbaseio/reactivesearch/content/docs/reactivesearch/react-searchbox/apireference.md

 ## Props

+-   **app** `string` [required] refers to an `index` if you’re using your own Elasticsearch cluster.
+If you're using an appbase.io hosted app, then the app name can be used.

+    > Note: Multiple indexes can be connected to by specifying comma separated index names.

+-   **url** `string` [required]
+    URL for the Elasticsearch cluster.
+Defaults to `https://scalr.api.appbase.io`
+-   **credentials** `string` [optional]
+    Basic auth credentials for authentication purposes.
+It should be a string of the format `username:password`.
+    If you are using an appbase.io app, you will find credentials under your [API credentials page](https://dashboard.appbase.io/app?view=credentials).
+If you are not using an appbase.io app, credentials may not be necessary - although having an open access to your Elasticsearch cluster is not recommended.
 -   **dataField** `string | Array<string | DataField>` [required]
     database field(s) to be queried against.
 Accepts a String or an Array of either String or `DataField` type.
 The latter is useful for searching across multiple fields with field weights.<br/>
     Think of field weights as a way to apply weighted search.
 To use field weights, you can define the `dataField` prop as an array of objects of `DataField` type.<br/>